tefkah/thesis-writing/If Particles Cannot Be Closer than the Thickness of the Strip, the Configuration Space Is Approximately 2D.md

 ctime: 20210414134239
 ---

-# If particles cannot be closer than the thickness of the strip, the configuration space is approximately 2D
+# If Particles Cannot Be Closer than the Thickness of the Strip, the Configuration Space Is Approximately 2D

 # An alternative configuration space